 The area of mobility (MaaS-Mobility as a Service), which is the creation of a single mobility service that can be reached by integrating different types of transportation services, is quite wide.
 It serves not only to transportation.
 At least four perspectives are clear.
 Personal use, public transportation, shared mobility services, and software for commercial uses.
-In the MaaS system, it interacts with many areas, especially information and software technologies, including transportation, communication, public, law and finance.
+The MaaS system, interacts with many fields, especially information-software technologies, including transportation, communication, public, law and finance.